microsoft/vscode-jupyter/README.md

     -   If someone has already [filed an issue](https://github.com/Microsoft/vscode-jupyter) that encompasses your feedback, please leave a 👍/👎 reaction on the issue.

--   Contributions are always welcome!
+-   Contributions are always welcome.
 Please see our [contributing guide](https://github.com/Microsoft/vscode-jupyter/blob/main/CONTRIBUTING.md) for more details.

 -   If you're interested in the development of the extension, you can read about our [development process](https://github.com/microsoft/vscode-jupyter/blob/main/CONTRIBUTING.md#development-process)